Synod of Diamper: Destruction of books

 The decree XVI ordered that all the Syriac manuscripts should be handed over to the Archbishop or his deputy on a visit to the Churches.
 Due to the lack of printed books, the Qurbana manuscripts were excluded from this.

-There are only very few Syriac manuscripts that withstood the destruction.
-Dr. Istvan Perczel, a Hungarian scholar researching Syrian Christians in India, found that certain texts survived the destruction of Syriac religious writings by the Portuguese missionaries.
+Numerous Syriac manuscripts condemned for destruction by the Portuguese authorities survived through concealment, preservation, and continued copying by local Christian communities.
+Surviving copies of important East Syriac works, including the Nomocanon of Abdisho of Nisibis, the Gospel Commentary of Ishodad of Merv, and Abdisho’s Paradise of Eden, are identified as evidence of this continuity Dr. Istvan Perczel, a Hungarian scholar researching Syrian Christians in India, found that certain texts survived the destruction of Syriac religious writings by the Portuguese missionaries.

 Reception of the synod

 The Church authorities noted the result of the synod was not as helpful as they expected.
 As the Catholic Encyclopedia (1913) says, "The only case in which an ancient Eastern rite has been wilfully romanized is that of the Uniat Malabar Christians, where it was not Roman authority but the misguided zeal of Alexius de Menezes, Archbishop of Goa, and his Portuguese advisers at the Synod of Diamper (1599) which spoiled the old Malabar Rite."

 After the Synod of Diamper, on 25 November 1599, a letter was sent to Pope by the Archdeacon, giving information about the synod and its work.
 The letter praises the work of Menezes and requests the appointment of Menezes or Francis Ros as their bishop.
 The letter does not fully represent the genuine sentiments of Archdeacon, as by that time he was completely at the mercy of the Portuguese and the only thing left for him to do was to follow their directives.

 In this way, the Synod of Diamper achieved one of the aims of the Portuguese policy in Kerala, to separate the Syrian Christians of Malabar from the Chaldean Patriarch and to extend the influence of Portuguese Padroado in India.
 As a result, the King of Portugal got the right of nomination to the ancient See of Saint Thomas in Malabar.
 The Archbishopric of Angamale was degraded to a Portuguese Padroado diocese under Goa on 4 August 1600, AD.